logzio/documentation/docs/shipping/Code/dotnet.md

 }
 ```

-##### Include context properties
+### Include context properties

-You can configure the target to include your own custom values when forwarding logs to Logz.io.
+Configure the target to include custom values when forwarding logs to Logz.io.
 For example:

 ```xml
 <nlog>